Our Houston Paternity Attorneys are Here to Help

 How to Establish Paternity in Texas

-- Marriage: As mentioned, there is a legal presumption that a child born to a marriage is the offspring of the spouses.
+As mentioned, there is a legal presumption that a child born in a marriage is the offspring of the spouses.
 The same is true if a single mother becomes pregnant, but weds before the baby is born.

 If you find yourself in a situation where filing a lawsuit to establish paternity is inevitable, then you first must determine if you have the standing to bring the proceeding.